Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Related Work

-Three commonly used skin lesions datasets (e.g., HAM10000, ISIC2019, PAD20) are utilised in this study to develop and evaluate the deep learning models.
-All three datasets have the problem of large-scale data imbalance, which significantly damages the performance of deep learning algorithms.
-Possible solutions are to specifically design the modified loss function to deal with the heavily imbalanced dataset \citep{roy2022does}.
-However, the improvement of the modified loss function is relatively limited because they may show poor performance while using other backbones or datasets.
-Other solutions are to perform data balancing or few-shot learning \citep{prabhu2018prototypical, weng2020addressing}.
-Smith et al. adopted machine learning approaches to analyse data such as their “hardness” and alleviate the effects of class overlap \citep{smith2014instance}.

-Moreover, with the differences in the illumination condition and acquisition device, the colours and contrast of images are not consistent and introduce additional challenges for the classification.
-To deal with various imaging conditions, colour constancy algorithms were proposed by calibrating skin lesion images’ colour, and the shade-of-grey method outperforms grey world, max-RGB, and general grey world methods \citep{barata2014improving}.
-However, colour constancy algorithms did not improve skin lesions classification accuracy in our experiments.

-\subsection{CNNs in Skin Lesions Diagnosis}
+\subsection{CNNs in skin lesions diagnosis}

 The recent advances in machine learning have introduced an increasing number of deep neural networks.
-The deep learning models, including InceptionV3, VGG, EfficientNet, ResNet, DenseNet, etc., have been applied to the classification of skin lesions \citep{esteva2017dermatologist, weng2020addressing, gessert2020skin}.
-Moreover, the models, assembling several networks (e.g., ResNeXt, NASNet, SENet, DenseNet121, and EfficientNet) in several streams or stages, were utilised in skin lesions classification \citep{gessert2020skin, mahbod2020transfer, khan2021a}.
-The ISIC2019 challenge winner applied an ensemble model including EfficientNet B0 to B6, SENet154, and two ResNeXt to achieve a 92.6\% average classification accuracy; however, the model is comparatively large with more than 100 M parameters, making it impractical for clinical and home use \citep{gessert2020skin}.
-To reduce computational cost and model weight, researchers applied depth-wise separable convolution methods.
-Based on such convolution method, MobileNetV2, MobileNetV3, EfficientNet, MnasNet, and ShuffleNet were constructed and obtained relatively satisfactory performance \citep{sandler2018mobilenetv2, zhang2018shufflenet, tan2019efficientnet, tan2019mnasnet, howard2019searching}.
-However, the performance of these light networks remains unknown for the skin lesion analysis.
+The deep learning models, including InceptionV3, VGG, EfficientNet, ResNet, DenseNet, etc., have been applied to classify skin lesions \citep{esteva2017dermatologist, weng2020addressing, gessert2020skin}.
+Moreover, the models, assembling several networks (e.g., ResNeXt, NASNet, SENet, DenseNet121, and EfficientNet) in several streams or stages, were utilised in skin lesions classification \citep{gessert2020skin, mahbod2020transfer, attique2021two}.
+The ISIC2019 challenge winner applied an ensemble model accumulating EfficientNet B0 to B6, SENet154, and two ResNeXt to achieve a 92.6\% average classification accuracy; however, the model is comparatively large with more than 100 M parameters, making it impractical for clinical and home use \citep{gessert2020skin}.